Mihax209/mispecky/README.md

 The Si5351A board (U1) is just two clock generators, needed to configure the audio chararcteristics of the MSGEQ7 chips.

 Next to the two knobs (potentiometers), there is a 3.5mm audio input.
 ![MiSpecky PCB design](media/design/mispecky-PCB.PNG)

 With the help of my dad we've designed and 3d printed a box for the MiSpecky to sit inside, with the knobs and audio jack accessible for user input.
 ![MiSpecky Box CAD](<media/design/box CAD.png>)
 ![Assembled Arduino Box](<media/mispecky box 1.jpeg>)

 ## LED Strip Board
 The LED strip board took some POC-ing to figure out how to make it look just right
 ![Cardboard LED poc](<media/POC/Cardboard POC.jpg>)

-A lot of work as been put in to accurately measure the PC's case so it would fit and hold well without any adhesives, so accessing the PC's internals is still easily possible.
+A lot of work as been put in to accurately measure the PC's case (and glass panel) so it would fit and hold well without any adhesives, so accessing the PC's internals is still easily possible.
+Once again my dad helped immensely with all of the CAD and 3d printing process.
 ![PC measurements](<media/design/LED board.png>)

 The final board was constructed with a cut and painted aluminum sheet, with 3d printed grooves/trenches for the wires to follow neatly.
 ![LED board 1](<media/mispecky led 1.jpeg>)
 ![LED board 2](<media/mispecky led 2.jpeg>)